Would you like to install the Red Hat API Management system on your local machine?

 Log in to your Red Hat account and download the OpenShift Local for the appropriate platform from the Red Hat Hybrid Cloud Console.

-Install the OpenShift local following instructions from the Red Hat documentation or instructions from the crc.dev.
+Install the OpenShift local following instructions from the Red Hat documentation.

 On my Ubuntu 22.04 machine, the only notable difference from the instructions was that I needed to select the qemu-system-x86